On noncommutative equivariant bundles: An exotic noncommutative equivariant bundle

 and (using Sweedler notation $\Delta(h)=:h_{(1)}\otimes h_{(2)}$)

 Explicitly,

 In particular, $\Theta_R(-y,1)=(0,0)$.
 Since $(-y,1)\ne (0,0)$, $\Theta_R$ is not an isomorphism.
 Hence $\Theta$ is not an isomorphism. \end{exm}

-\begin{rem} As we briefly mentioned in \autoref{RHM}, in \cite{S}, \cite{M}, \cite{Sc} the left-right case is considered instead.
-To get an example that works in this case, it suffices to consider the opposite coalgebra of $\left(\C^{2\times 2}\right)^\ast$ (which gives rise to the coopposite Hopf algebra of $H$) (\footnote{Take also into account that the NEB-homomorphism conditions \eqref{Eb1}, \eqref{Eb2} have to be modified by flipping the tensor producs, and accordingly the neb-homomorphism conditions \eqref{SwEb1}, \eqref{SwEb2}.}).\\ Also note that the neb-homomorphism in the \autoref{Ex} is basically induced by the usual left action of $\C^{2\times 2}$ on $\C^2$.
-If one considers the right action that comes from multiplying row vectors by a matrix, the homomorphisms $\Theta_R$ becomes an isomorphisms.
+\begin{rem} The homomorphism in \autoref{Ex} is somewhat induced by the usual left action of $\C^{2\times 2}$ on $\C^2$.
+If one considers the right action that comes from multiplying row vectors by a matrix, the homomorphisms $\Theta_R$ becomes an isomorphism.
 But in this case, by considering right modules instead, one gets which has $(-z,1)$ in its kernel.
-This way one gets an example that works in the right-right case (which is considered in \cite{D}). \end{rem}
+This way one gets an example that works in the right-right case (which is considered in \cite{D}).